Alan S. Boyd: Secretary of Transportation

 Boyd became the first Secretary of Transportation in November 1966.
 In that capacity he worked in many areas including airports, the air traffic control system, automobile safety, driver education, alcoholism, and the highway beautification program (a pet project of first lady Lady Bird Johnson).
 One of his sources of power was holding funding control over the interstate highways.
 He was unsuccessful in trying to encourage passenger train service.

 When Richard Nixon became United States president in January 1969, Boyd left the Transportation Department to become the president of the Illinois Central Railroad, a position he held from 1969 to 1972.
 The federal government investigated the potential conflict of interest because that railroad had received aid from Boyd's department before he resigned, but no wrongdoing was found.
 Boyd was later the president of Amtrak until June 20, 1982, and the president of Airbus Industrie of North America, Inc. He became the chairman of Warner Blue & Mahan, a Washington, D.C.–based consulting firm working on new technology ventures, in 1994.

 Later life and death

+Boyd married Flavil Juanita Townsend, a high school teacher, on April 3, 1943.
+Together, they had one son (Mark).

 After Boyd retired, he and his wife moved to Seattle.
 He received the Tony Jannus Award for his contributions to commercial aviation in 1994.
 He also received the 2009 Philip J. Klass Award for Lifetime Achievement from Aviation Week & Space Technology.
 The citation read: "... for his lifelong service to aviation, including shaping policy in the U.S."

 Boyd published an autobiography, A Great Honor: My Life Shaping 20th Century Transportation in August 2016.

 Boyd died on October 18, 2020, at a retirement home in Ravenna, Seattle.
 He was 98, and suffered from failing eyesight in the last five years of life.